edgexfoundry/edgex-docs/docs_src/design/Process.md

 ### When to use an ADR

-“Significant architectural decisions” are deemed those that:
+"Significant architectural decisions" are deemed those that:

     Impact more than one EdgeX service and often impact the entire system (such as the definition of a data transfer object used through the system, of a feature that must be supported by all services).
     Require a lot of manpower (more than two people working over the course of a release or more) to implement the feature outlined in the ADR.